TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 ### `include(url, uiOptions)` - insert an external file into the web page

 Requires a browser supporting the [`fetch` API](https://caniuse.com/fetch).
 This function is asynchronous, that should be allowed for when using in custom front-end code.

+> [!NOTE]
+> This function uses the standard [`replaceSlot`](#replaceslotel-component-replace-or-add-an-html-element39s-slot-from-text-or-an-html-string) internal function.
+As such, it will use [DOMPurify](client-docs/readme#_1-dompurify-sanitises-html-to-ensure-safety-and-security) if loaded.
+DOMPurify will block the loading of most file types.

 The `uiOptions` parameter is **required** and must contain at least an `id` property.
 Options are: